Call for Papers

 Authors should indicate with their initial submission if an artifact exists, describe its nature and limitations, and indicate if it will be submitted for evaluation.
 Accepted papers that fail to provide an artifact will be requested to explain the reason they cannot support replication.
 It is understood that some papers have no artifacts.

 PACMPL is a Gold Open Access journal, all papers will be freely available to the public.
 Authors can voluntarily cover the article processing charge ($400), but payment is not required.
 The official publication date is the date the journal are made available in the ACM Digital Library.
 The journal issue and associated papers may be published up to two weeks prior to the first day of the conference.
+The official publication date affects the deadline for any patent filings related to published work.

 We consider the following criteria when evaluating papers: